milad-mirkarimi/hCard-builder/README.md

 ```

 ## 💁 A note on file structure
-All components can be found under components directory.
-The purpose of `BaseControls` is to have a dedicated place to maintain, develop and scale a UI library.
+All components can be found under `components` directory.
+The purpose of `components/BaseControls` is to have a dedicated place to maintain, develop and scale a UI library.
 Basically to have a design system for consistecy and better documentation.

 ## 🧘 A note on unit tests
 All the files that Jest can recognise are formatted with **.test.js